SteveStudios/Nucleus/README.md

 - `qemu`
 - `python3`

-You will also need A UNIX utility set, such as GNU coreutils (This is only required if you are using a non UNIX-like Host, e.g: If you are running OS X or GNU/Linux, you do not need to do this step).
+You will also need A UNIX utility set, such as GNU coreutils (This is only required if you are using a non UNIX-like Host, i.e; If you are running OS X or GNU/Linux, you do not need to do this step).

 # Obtaining Limine